 Rachel Goldman, Ph.D., FTOS is a licensed psychologist specializing in health and wellness, including health behavior change, obesity, bariatric surgery (pre-op and post-op), weight management, eating behaviors, and stress reduction.
-She is Clinical Assistant Professor in the Department of Psychiatry at NYU School of Medicine and is Behavioral Director of Weight Management Solutions, a division of New York Bariatrics and Laparoscopy.
+She is Clinical Assistant Professor in the Department of Psychiatry at NYU School of Medicine and is Behavioral Director of Medical Weight Management NY, PC.
 Dr. Goldman also sees individual clients in her private practice in NYC where she helps individuals achieve their health and wellness goals by utilizing cognitive behavioral techniques.
-She is also available for pre-surgical psychosocial bariatric evaluations, pre- and post-operative therapy, and consulting services.
+She is also available for pre-surgical psychosocial bariatric evaluations, pre- and post-operative therapy, as well as corporate consulting and executive coaching services.

 Prior to starting her private practice and doing consulting work, Dr. Goldman served as Senior Bariatric Psychologist at Bellevue Center for Obesity & Weight Management at Bellevue Hospital.
 She has conducted over 4,000 pre-surgical evaluations and has provided follow-up care for patients ranging from days to 8+ years after surgery.
 She has facilitated bariatric surgery related treatment groups focused on emotional eating, general behavior change, relationship changes, and psychological adjustment, as well as bariatric support groups.